zeiss-microscopy/OAD/Machine_Learning/README.md

 - the PyPi package [czmodel](https://pypi.org/project/czmodel/) is used to convert and package the model as a *.czann file
 - the *.czann file is imported into ZEN using the normal **Import** mechanisms

-From here on the network can be used inside the ZEN Image Analysis, Processing functions, [BioApps], Material Modules and also inside [Guided Acquisition Workflows](https://github.com/zeiss-microscopy/OAD/tree/master/Guided_Acquisition)
+From here on the network can be used inside the ZEN Image Analysis, Processing functions, [Bio_Application], Material Modules and also inside [Guided Acquisition Workflows](https://github.com/zeiss-microscopy/OAD/tree/master/Guided_Acquisition)

 ## Importing a model into ZEN blue, ZEN core and arivis Pro